isomerpages/ura-lkywcp/pages/special-mentions/2016-sydney.md

 ---
 title: 2016 Special Mention — Sydney
 permalink: /sydney/
+image: /images/special-mentions/sydney.jpg
+description: Sydney is recognised for its strong leadership, commitment, and partnership with its citizens and stakeholders in tackling their urban challenges.
 ---

 ##### Sydney is recognised for its strong leadership, commitment, and partnership with its citizens and stakeholders in tackling their urban challenges.